realei/personal-loan-advisor-agent/README.md

 ## 🤝 Contributing

-This is a portfolio project demonstrating production-ready AI agent development with comprehensive testing.
-For production use, contributions would follow:
+This is a portfolio project demonstrating production-ready AI agent development.
+For contributions:

+1. Fork the repository
+2. Create a feature branch
-- Unit tests required for all business logic
+3. Add unit tests for business logic changes
-- DeepEval integration tests for agent changes
+4. Add DeepEval tests for agent changes
-- Type hints and input validation
-- Code review process
-- Documentation updates

----

-## 🎓 What Makes This Project Stand Out

-1. **Context Reconstruction Innovation** - Solved the DeepEval Hallucination metric context problem by re-executing tool calls
-2. **Multi-Layer Testing** - 42 unit tests + 4 DeepEval integration tests
-3. **Framework-Agnostic Design** - Business logic independent of AI framework
-4. **Production-Ready Code** - Type hints, validation, error handling, logging throughout
-5. **Clear Documentation** - Comprehensive guides for setup, testing, and evaluation
+5. Submit a pull request

 ---